 Lamaze International Advertising Guidelines for Professional and Consumer Publications

-The mission of Lamaze International is to promote normal, natural, healthy and fulfilling childbirth experiences for women and their families through education, advocacy and reform.
+The mission of Lamaze International is to advance safe and healthy pregnancy, birth and early parenting through evidence-based education and advocacy.
 The Lamaze International philosophies of birth, breastfeeding and parenting are attached.
 No advertising can be included in professional or consumer publications that contradict or do not support that mission.
 No advertising may do anything to negatively affect the reputation of Lamaze International.
 Consistent with its philosophy on breastfeeding, Lamaze International abides by the World Health Organization Code of Marketing Breastmilk Substitutes and its resolutions (WHO Code).
 Compliance with WHO Code advertising provisions is applicable to the product or service being advertised, not to the entire corporation.
 Lamaze International reserves the right to decline or prohibit any advertising which, in its sole discretion, is inappropriate or contrary to its policies.
 This reservation is all-inclusive as to persons, things, printed matter, website content, inserts and coupons, product samples, video and conduct.

-These advertising guidelines are applicable to all Lamaze consumer and professional publications and media, and all Lamaze educational events, including the annual conference, workshops (hosted publicly or privately), online education programs and Lamaze Childbirth Educator Programs.
+These advertising guidelines are applicable to all Lamaze consumer and professional publications and media, and all Lamaze educational events, including the annual member meetings, conferences, workshops (hosted publicly or privately), online education programs and Lamaze Childbirth Educator Programs.
 Acceptance as an advertiser, exhibitor or sponsor can not be viewed as an endorsement of any product.